Religion in the United Kingdom: Catholicism

 The Catholic Church has separate national organisations for England, Wales, and Scotland, which means there is no single hierarchy for the Catholic Church in the United Kingdom.
+There is, however, a single apostolic nuncio to Great Britain, presently Archbishop Miguel Maury Buendía.
 Catholicism is the second largest denomination in England and Wales, with around five million members, mainly in England.
-There is, however, a single apostolic nuncio to Great Britain, presently Archbishop Claudio Gugerotti.
 Catholicism is also Scotland's second largest Christian denomination, representing a fifth of the population.
-In 2021, for the first time since the establishment of the exclave, the Catholic Church attained a plurality of the Northern Irish population.
-The apostolic nuncio to the whole of Ireland (both Northern Ireland and the Republic of Ireland) is Jude Thaddeus Okolo.
+Catholicism is the largest single denomination of Christianity in Northern Ireland and in the 2021 census, for the first time since the establishment of the state, the Catholic Church attained a plurality (42.3%) of the Northern Irish population.
+The apostolic nuncio to the whole of Ireland (both Northern Ireland and the Republic of Ireland) is Luis Mariano Montemayor.
 Members of the Eastern Catholic Churches in the United Kingdom are served by their own clergy and do not belong to the Latin Church dioceses but are still in full communion with the Bishop of Rome.

-The number of adherents to the Catholic Church as a percentage of overall population has remained stable.
+The number of Catholics peaked in the 1960s, but has been on a gradual decline ever since, except in Northern Ireland where currently (2024) there are more Catholics than Protestants.
 In 2018, 7% of the population identified as Catholics.
+A 2024 YouGov poll of England and Wales commissioned by the Bible Society entitled The Quiet Revival said that since the one earlier poll on the subject in 2018, Catholics had increased as a share of churchgoers from 23% to 31%, and regular church attendance (monthly or greater) of all denominations together had increased by 50%, from 8% of the population to 12%, with most of the increase among those aged 18–34.
+However, official attendance estimates for both the Catholic Church and the Church of England show that despite recovering since the Covid pandemic, weekly church attendance has fallen significantly since 2019.
+University College London professor David Voas called the study's findings "wholly unbelievable" and "wildly out of step with wider figures".

 Orthodoxy

-Orthodox Christianity is a relatively minor faith in the United Kingdom when compared to Protestantism and Catholicism; most Orthodox churches cater to immigrants from Eastern Europe, the Balkans and The Middle East.
+Orthodox Christianity is a relatively minor faith in the United Kingdom when compared to Protestantism and Catholicism; most Orthodox churches cater to immigrants from Eastern Europe, the Balkans, the Middle East and to a lesser extent, East Asia and South East Asia.

 It is a relatively minor faith among Britons themselves.
 In 2013 there were roughly 464,000 members of Orthodox churches in the UK.